 Advantages of Leasing a Business Property

-- No down-payment and lower upkeep costs.
+- Lesser down payment and lower upkeep costs.
 Leasing space usually requires a security deposit but this will be significantly less than a down payment.
+Purchasing commercial property using a conventional loan which requires a 15-35% down-payment or SBA loans at 10-15% down-payment.
 Repairs and maintenance will be taken care of as agreed to in the lease agreement, which are usually the responsibility of the landlord and not the tenant.

 - Flexibility.
-You will have more options when it comes to picking a space for lease and at the expiration of your lease you have the freedom to negotiate new terms or vacate and find a new property.
+Generally the market will offer more options when it comes to picking a space for lease and at the expiration of your lease you have the freedom to negotiate new terms or vacate and find a new property.

 - Tax breaks.
 Your monthly lease as well as any additional costs are tax deductible; lease payments, property insurance, property taxes, utilities and maintenance.